 However, I still felt oppressed by the financial dealings around this industry, about how investors killed good projects and promoted some that rather should have died…..while at the same time we were still lacking the space to work proactively on solutions that patients with increasing chronic and degenerative illnesses needed – and it slowly dawned on me that pharmaceutical drugs would never be the answer to those health problems.
 How could one single compound ever heal a multi-factorial illness that develops over decades?

-Furthermore, my in-depth understanding of the biology of the human body and its biochemical processes (and my love and skill to explain this at various levels of technicality) is the basis for educating our clients more on their bodies, health and their respective health challenges.
+Furthermore, my in-depth understanding of the biology of the human body and its biochemical processes (and my love and skill to explain this at various levels of technicality) is the basis for educating our clients more on their physiology, health and their respective health challenges.
 I see that in all cases this increase in awareness and understanding is a major contributor to health – “the more you understand your body, the better you can care for it“.

 Last but not least, as I promised my wonderful herbal teacher, being blessed with having received this old treasured knowledge comes with the obligation to teach it onwards, and with the years I wish to increase my efforts in this direction.
 I took one such step with joining the steering committee of Ancient Roots Israel and helping my herbalist friends organise the first international herbal conference in English in Israel in early 2019.
+As a second step I co-founded the Swiss non-profit association “The Rational Bridge“; its purpose being to bridge the information gap between the modalities of ancient and modern healing.

 Spreading herbal knowledge is a beautiful activity, which brings together people from all walks of life and builds a bridge across cultures and differences.
 For me understanding the herbs that support us and aid our health is creating a mutual healing relationship between humans and nature, and might in the end be a key to the wellbeing of people and our Earth.